box/developer.box.com/content/pages/platform/user-types.md

 If someone attempts to make API calls using a Service Account Access Token before the application is authorized in the Admin Console they will receive an error message:
-`"error":"unauthorized_client"`
+`"error": "unauthorized_client"`
 `"error_description": "This app is not authorized by the enterprise"`

 ### Use Cases

 - *Distribution Publishing*: upload and share files with any number of users whether or not they are authenticated
 - *On-Premises Systems and Devices*: programmatically ingest content from on-premises systems and connected devices
 - *Content Migration and Monitoring*: move content from on-premises to the cloud or between cloud providers
 - *Event Monitoring*: monitors events in an enterprise to ensure compliance and or trigger workflows based on actions
 - *Content Archive*: house minimally accessed content

 ### Permissions

 The endpoints that a Service Account Access Token can successfully interact with are determined by the application [scopes][scopes] configured in the [Developer Console][dc].
 Depending on the granted scopes, a Service Account may have the ability to perform Admin actions.

 <Message type='warning'>
   # Admin Approval